 • Triage and wound care

 • Fractures and dislocations

 • Catastrophic injuries

-This information was written by the Center for Physical Therapy, an outpatient physical therapy group with five locations in Western Michigan.
+This information was written by the Center for Physical Rehabilitation, an outpatient physical therapy group with five locations in Western Michigan.
 The Center specializes in all inclusive physical therapy services, such as: Sports Medicine, Orthopedic Post-Surgical and McKenzie Therapy.
 Our state-of-the-art facilities are conveniently located around Grand Rapids with extended hours.
 Independent and locally owned since 1994, we have the freedom to work with the most qualified healthcare professionals.
 For more information click here.